Helen Kosc

 Thesis: They All Come Out: Mapping the Desistence Journeys of 150 prison-leavers over 18-months

-Supervisor(s): David Kirk
+Supervisor(s): Professor Heather Hamill and Professor David Kirk

 Helen Kosc is a Doctoral Student at the Sociology Department.
 She joined upon completing her MSc at Oxford in the 2020-2021 academic year.
 She is from Toronto, Canada and has extensive experience working with, and volunteering for, Correctional Services Canada (CSC).
-Read more about how her experience with CSC inspired her current research here.

 Fellowships & Awards: